cockroachdb/docs/_includes/v22.1/app/sample-setup-parameters.md

 {% include cockroachcloud/quickstart/create-first-sql-user.md %}

-### Get the connection string
+### Get the connection information

-{% include cockroachcloud/quickstart/get-connection-string.md %}
+The **Connect to your cluster** dialog shows information about how to connect to your cluster.

+1. Select **Parameters** from the **Select option/language** dropdown.
+1. Copy the connection information for each parameter displayed and save it in a secure location.

 </section>